 Hi guys!
-The Summer Nights Blanket is inspired by those perfect summer evenings when the sun doesn’t set until 9:00 pm; the smell of bonfire is wafting through the air; and you can be found curled up with a good book and a refreshing drink.
-Crocheters of any level will love this blanket because the double crochet stitch is soothing to work, and the large crochet hook helps it work up quickly.
-The loose stitches create a light and airy blanket that is perfect for the warmer weather.
-Did I mention that the colour combinations are endless?
+The Arrow Striped Blanket is inspired by those perfect summer evenings when the sun doesn’t set until 9:00 pm; the smell of bonfire is wafting through the air; and you’re curled up with a good book.
+Crocheters of all levels will love this blanket because the double crochet stitch is soothing to work, and the large crochet hook helps it work up quickly.
+The loose stitches create a light and airy blanket that is perfect for the warmer weather, while the triangle stripes add tons of visual interest.
+Did I mention that the colour combinations for this arrow striped blanket are endless?
 I hope you have fun getting creative with colour.
 Let’s get started!

-You can purchase an INEXPENSIVE Printable PDF of this pattern on Etsy HERE!
+You can purchase an INEXPENSIVE Printable PDF of this pattern on Etsy HERE or Ravelry HERE!
 This PDF includes the complete pattern, photo tutorials, and step-by-step pictures, so you can follow along on paper, highlight and make notes.
 It is a total of 11 pages including the cover page.

 This blanket started out as a shawl that I set aside a few years ago because I didn’t know how to type up a written pattern.
-During the quarantine, I came across this shawl while I was sorting through my yarn and half-finished projects; I fell in love with the triangle stripes and the mixture of dark and bright colours, but I wanted it to be more than a shawl.
-I’m a firm believer that you can never have too many blankets, so I set to work on transforming this shawl into a blanket.
+During the quarantine, I came across this shawl while I was sorting through my yarn and half-finished projects.
+I loved the triangle stripes and contrasting colours, but I didn’t need another shawl.
+So I set to work on transforming this shawl into a blanket.
 Using a large crochet hook, I was able to finish crocheting this piece in 4 days, and I’ve been cuddling with it ever since.